rjean/rtcom/docs/usage.rst

         while(True):
             print(rtcom["rpi"]["heartbeat])

-Assuming that the first program runs on an embedded device, such as a RaspberriPI, and the second device will display the heartbeat from the "rpi". rtcom will handle synchronisation between the two devices.
+Assuming that the first program runs on an embedded device, such as a Raspberry Pi, and the second device will display the heartbeat from the "rpi". rtcom will handle synchronisation between the two devices.
 A periodical thread retransmits the information over and over again in UDP broadcasts.